 The more she tried to reassure herself that she was straight, the more unsettled and panicky she became.
 Eventually, she decided that she needed to become involved with a new boyfriend to feel sure about her sexual identity.
 However, despite her new relationship and her best efforts, Sharon was unable to free herself of these troubling “gay thoughts.”

 A more helpful strategy called anxiety tolerance can lead to long term reductions in anxiety and obsessive thoughts.
+Anxiety tolerance for HOCD can be practiced either on one’s own or (ideally) in therapy.
 When Sharon first came in for treatment, she couldn’t fully grasp the notion that it might help to go through the intense anxiety HOCD thoughts bring up.
 She had become so accustomed to seeking reassurance about her sexual orientation that it was difficult to imagine doing anything else.

 Sharon began Exposure and Ritual Prevention (ERP) therapy.
 She tried hard to learn to bear the anxiety that came with thoughts about being gay.
 With the help of her therapist, she trained herself to respond to that anxiety by talking back to it.
 She would say to herself, “maybe enjoying flirty interactions with my friend means I am gay, or maybe not.
 It’s hard to tell,” and would then try her best to resist the temptation to figure out whether she was gay or not.
 This was difficult for her.

 After working hard at her exposure exercises, she was able to gradually change her response to the HOCD thoughts.
 Sharon noticed a decrease in the anxiety that came from the thoughts.
 Eventually, the thoughts became less frequent, as well as less distressing.